Sports History in Columbus

 Softball

 Berliner Sports Park is the largest ball diamond complex in the country with 31 fields.
-Columbus is the only three-time host of the NAGAAA Gay Softball World Series.
+Columbus welcomes back the iPride Gay Softball World Series for a fourth time in 2026.

 Figure Skating